artificialrevelations/fp-workshop-jvm/README.md

 - Creating a lazy "stream-like" data structure, is it doable in Java?
 - A quick dip into the design of Java 8 Stream and Kotlin's Sequence

-## (Part 5) Functional architecture or putting everything to use
+## (Part 5) Functional architecture or putting everything to use (+what issues we may face)
-- how do OO design patterns translate to Functional Programming?
+- How do OO design patterns translate to Functional Programming?
 - Stringly-types vs Strongly-typed (one letter but great difference)
-- making illegal state unrepresentable!
+- Making illegal state unrepresentable!
-- designing for errors, keeping them as a part of your domain
+- Designing for errors, keeping them as a part of your domain
-- how to mix pure and impure code?
+- How to mix pure and impure code?
-- hexagonal architecture (ports and adapters) and why its natural in FP (at least in Haskell)?
+- Hexagonal architecture (ports and adapters) and why its natural in FP?
-- two types of pushing responsibility with types: backward (caller handles inputs) and foreward (caller handles outputs)
+- Two types of pushing responsibility with types: backward (caller handles inputs) and foreward (caller handles outputs)